 When building new properties, you are exposed to outside influences that cause delays and usually lower your margins.
-Some good examples: when the approval on your construction plans does not go in your favor, when your developer was in charge of getting the permit but didn’t do it in time, or when your contractor made some error that resulted in the poorly built property.
+Some good examples include when the approval on your construction plans does not go in your favor, when your developer was in charge of getting the permit but didn’t do it in time, or when your contractor made some error that resulted in a poorly built property.
 Situations of this nature make a bad situation worse.
 And the worst part is that they can all occur with the same property.
-Sometimes this will force you to make decisions that will seriously affect your bottom-line.
+Sometimes this will force you to make decisions that will seriously affect your bottom line.

 This is not the case when you, for example, purchase a distressed home.
 In this case, the previous owners would have already gone through this process so you will not need to worry about getting government approvals and avoiding exasperating setbacks.

 But best of all is the fact that you don’t have to be dealing with delay after delay.
 Sure, you’ll have someone renovate the property.
 But I’m sure we can all agree that the complexity for getting an entire home built is far greater than doing some renovations.
 This has a major impact on the timelines you’re working with, so you’ll be making more money faster with distressed homes.

 How Do I Go About Getting a Distressed Property?

 So your next question may be, “How then do I go about seeking a distressed property to buy?”

 The best place to start looking for distressed properties is at the bank or other financial institutions.
 Usually, they don’t have the time to advertise and will seek out real estate agents or companies to market their properties.